Dental assistant: The first dental assistant

 Infection control was very different in historical dentistry when compared to dentistry nowadays in 2018.
 Dental assistants and dentists did not wear all or if any personal protection equipment when practicing.
 We can see that the dentist, in this case on the left, is not wearing a mask, gloves or eye protection (apart from his glasses).
 Additionally, the dental assistant on the right, is also not wearing any gloves, mask or eye protection.

-C. Edmund Kells, a pioneering dentist operating from New Orleans, enlisted the first dental assistant.
+C. Edmund Kells, a pioneering dentist operating from New Orleans, enlisted the first dental assistant, Malvina Cueria.
 The dental field was initially dominated by males, but after this first addition of a female, it was then acceptable for women to seek dental treatment without their husbands.
 This led to dental assistants of that era also being known as "Ladies in Attendance".
 Thanks to the addition of women to dentistry, the profession flourished with more and more women seeking treatment and more patients overall receiving care.

 The first association

-It was not until almost four decades later that in 1923 the first dental assistant association was founded by Juliette Southard, named the American Dental Assistant Association and it is still in practise now.
+It was not until almost four decades later that in 1923 the first dental assistant association was founded by Juliette Southard, named the American Dental Assistant Association and it is still in practice now.
 It began with just five members, now reaching more than 10,000.